 We’re tickled pink by our press.
 See why.

-The charms of Ol Jogi’s main house—for many years home of the famous art-collecting Wildenstein family—and its lovely cottages, set on a rocky mount overlooking the vast Laikipia Plateau—are surpassed only by the huge, animal-thronged, but tourist van-free conservancy that surrounds it.
+The charms of Ol Jogi’s main house—for many years home of the famous art-collecting Wildenstein family—and its lovely cottages, set on a rocky mount overlooking the vast Laikipia Plateau of Central Kenya—are surpassed only by the huge, animal-thronged, but tourist van-free conservancy that surrounds it.
 Very few places combine unabashed but tasteful luxury with the chance to experience African wildlife in abundant privacy.